uladzimir-miadzinski/ngx-spellchecker/README.md

 # Make it real!

 This project will help you to make ckeditor spelling free for you!
-Try it!
+Taste it!

 ![Ckeditor Spelling Example](https://media.giphy.com/media/iJyncAaoxzoASTuM2W/giphy.gif)